< Back to Case Studies

 At Advanced Infrastructure we have been providing our innovative geospatial planning tool LAEP+ (Local Area Energy Planner Plus) to facilitate collaboration between network operators, local authorities and other energy transition stakeholders as part of RESOP and other innovative Energy Transition projects.

-There is a growing emphasis on digital twins and digital tooling to support planning across the energy sector.
 Check out our recent podcast discussing digitalisation of utilities with Ninad Jangtap, IBM: Digitalising Utility Networks: Local Area Energy Planning).

 By providing a visual representation of the local area’s baseline and opportunities to decarbonise, digital planning tools can support clearer visualisation of local potential and modelling of ‘what if’ scenarios.